PasqualeTrani/EmpiricML/docs/index.md

 *   **Criteria**: Rules for statistical comparison to determine if Model A is *truly* better than Model B.

 ### Justifying Complexity with Evidence
 Another key idea is that **complexity must be earned**.
-You should start with simple baselines and only adopt more complex models if they demonstrate a clear, statistically significant improvement.
+We should start with simple baselines and only adopt more complex models if they demonstrate a clear, statistically significant improvement.

 In industrial environments, complexity carries a cost in infrastructure, interpretability, latency, and maintenance.
-EmpiricML encourages a workflow where you gather **evidence** that a complex model is strictly better than a simpler one before accepting that cost.
+EmpiricML encourages a workflow where we gather **evidence** that a complex model is strictly better than a simpler one before accepting that cost.

 ## Advantages